thehananbhat/BookStore/README.md

 ## Problem Definition
 Design a database for online book re-selling portal to buy or sell second hand books and get recommendations of books for a particular subject.

-This software is designed specifically for the use of college students

 User can be of two types -
 - Administrator
 - Customer